APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-The human rights activist’s professional experience ranges from being an economist and development consultant in West Africa to being a program coordinator for programs on Race and Gender and Gender-based Violence in Education at the African Gender Institute at the University of Cape Town.
-In addition, the Rev. Tutu has taught at the University of Hartford, the University of Connecticut and Brevard College in North Carolina.
-She served as Program Coordinator for the historic Race Relations Institute at Fisk University in Nashville, Tenn., and was a part of the Institute’s delegation to the World Conference Against Racism in Durban, South Africa.
+Her professional experience spans work as an economist and development consultant in West Africa as well as leadership roles in higher education and social justice initiatives.
+She served as program coordinator for Race and Gender and Gender-Based Violence in Education at the African Gender Institute at the University of Cape Town.
+Rev. Tutu has also taught at the University of Hartford, the University of Connecticut, and Brevard College in North Carolina.
+She served as Program Coordinator for the historic Race Relations Institute at Fisk University in Nashville, Tennessee, and was part of the Institute’s delegation to the World Conference Against Racism in Durban, South Africa.

 Speaker Videos